MariusSchmid/hekate-gateway/docs/source/architecture.md

 Hekate system model is described in SysML using SYSMOD as a modeling methodology.

 ## Problem Statement

-How can IoT device messages forwarded into the cloud with an affordable price and self-sufficient power supply?
+How can LoRaWAN Devices be accessed in a rural environment?

 ## System Idea
-**Hekate** is Outdoor LoRa Gateway with low power consumption based on a Raspberry Pi Pico.
+**Hekate** is Outdoor LoRa Gateway with low power consumption and low Bill of Material cost.
-The system is equipped with a low power cellular transceiver to have an internet connection via the cellular network.
+The system is equipped with a cellular modem to enable internet connection via the mobile network.

 Main features of **Hekate** are:
-* Low power consumption
-* Low Bill of Material (BOM) costs
-* The Things Stacks as LoRaWAN Network Server
-* Secure transmitting with state-of-the-art "LoRa Basics™ Station" protocol
+* Supports secure transmitting with state-of-the-art "LoRa Basics™ Station" protocol
+* Low maintenance
+* Low cost

 ## System Objectives